Marlon Wayans says he is being unfairly prosecuted after being by racially targeted by gate agent – KION546

 “The City of Denver’s position is an affront to constitutional and social equity principles,” Wayans’ lawyers said.

-A telephone message and an email to the city attorney’s office was not immediately returned.
+A telephone message and an email to the city attorney’s office were not immediately returned.
 United did not immediately respond to an email seeking comment.

 In a statement issued by United in June to questions about what happened to Wayans, the airline said an unnamed customer “pushed past” an employee at the jet bridge and attempted to board the plane.